matthewjburton/comfort-airlines/documents/meeting-minutes/3-21-24-meeting-minutes.md

 - Merged in the revised test plan that more accurately reflects our python testing approach over shell scripting
 - Skipping over merging in just the database class because Matt opened a pull request including the new class and implementing it
 - Merged the integrated database class which updated the connection in airport.py to use the new database class
+- Merged in the user menu branch
+- Matt, Ryan, and McHale have completed their tests
+- Justin has started testing the great circle formula
+- Kevin and Jeremy have not reported on their testing
+- Updated Jira to reflect our current status and plan for the final checkpoint

 ## Action Items